marekborowiec/teaching/python1.md

 "A  T  A  A  T  T  G  A  T  A  G  T  A  T  G  C  T  A  C  C" 0  1  2  3  4  5  6  7  8  9  10 11 12 13 14 15 16 17 18 19
 ```
+This is different from some other programming languages, most notably `R` or `MATLAB` and some other statistics-oriented ones, but also `awk` that you used in the command line part of this class.
+Why is that?
+Can't programmers just agree on one indexing system?
+You can read this and follow the links in comments there to go down that rabbit hole yourself: http://python-history.blogspot.com/2013/10/why-python-uses-0-based-indexing.html.